Sign Up Now

 - Take the time to share in fun activities with your child.
 Use these opportunities to praise your child's strengths and abilities.

-- Give your child immediate and positive feedback, and ignore behavior you want to discourage.
+- Give your child immediate and positive feedback.

 - Help your child stay organized at home and at school.
 Create a schedule that includes your child's daily routine and to take advantage of homework organizers.